-Dress up your front porch with this pumpkin planter!
-Learn how to plant flowers in a pumpkin for a festive fall container.
+Jazz up your front porch with a pumpkin bouquet!
+Learn how to fill a pumpkin with flowers and make a ghost hanging basket.

 This Halloween, dress up your front porch with festive fall containers.
-One of my favorites is the pumpkin planter.
-Nothing announces the arrival of fall more than pumpkins.
+One of my favorites is the pumpkin bouquet planter.
+Nothing announces the arrival of fall more than a pumpkin filled with flowers.

 When you start to pull out the seasonal decorations for your home and yard, add some plants to the mix.
 Consider planting flowers like chrysanthemums and pansies, or ornamental vegetables like kale and cabbage in a pumpkin planter.